ISCDtoolbox/Commons/README.md

 strongly recommanded)
 * `git` (version >= 2.17.1)

-**Important remark:** if one uses the basic installation of Xcode (version >= 9.4.1), which is the software Apple imposes you to install from the Apple Store in order to deal with any development tools, the `gcc` and `clang` compilers are not the real ones.
+**Important remark:** if one uses the basic installation of [Xcode](https://developer.apple.com/xcode/) (version >= 9.4.1), which is the software Apple imposes you to install from the Apple Store in order to deal with any development tools, the `gcc` and `clang` compilers are not the real ones.
 In fact, they are only symbolic links to the apple clang compiler.
-For user who are really using `clang` or `gcc`, the installation of the Commons library should also work in this case (although not currently tested).
+For user who are really using `clang` or `gcc`, the installation of the Commons library should also work in this case and similar to the one of Linux systems (although not currently tested).
 We refer to the previous similar Linux section to get details about the associated libraries that need to be linked.

 We also mention that `git` is only used here to clone the repository on your computer but it is also possible to download the files manually from github in a